Plenyx/PlenBotLogUploader/remote-server/README.md

 * your server should be responding in http status codes

 ## Pinging logs
-To ping logs you need to implement response that would react to either GET, DELETE, PUT or POST method requests.
+To ping logs you need to implementa a REST response that would react to either GET, DELETE, PUT or POST method requests.

 You need to implement this JSON response structure:

     {
-      "msg": (string)
+      "msg": (string),
     }

 Where "**msg**" is used as a text response from the server and will be displayed on the main window of PlenBotLogUploader and *is a string*.